kjpou1/forexfactory-mcp/README.md

 # 📊 Event Fields
 # =====================================================
 # Control which fields to include/exclude in normalized event data.
-# - If both are empty, all fields are included.
+# - If both are empty, only the default lean set of fields is included.
 # - If both are set, INCLUDE_FIELDS takes precedence.
 # - INCLUDE_FIELDS supports wildcard (*) to include all fields.
 #   Example: INCLUDE_FIELDS=*